New Age Metals CEO Harry Barr outlines the work his company has been completing for its PGM and lithium divisions in North America.

-With a C$600,000 budget funded by Azincourt Energy (TSXV:AAZ,OTCMKTS:AZURF), our focus has been on bringing several projects to a drill-ready stage.
+With a C$600,000 exploration budget for 2019 funded by Azincourt Energy (TSXV:AAZ,OTCMKTS:AZURF), our focus has been on bringing several projects to a drill-ready stage.
 At the end of October, we applied for two drill permits and completed a considerable amount of field work on a number of our projects.
 Our primary focus is to acquire the drill permits for Lithium Two and Lithium One, which have a number of large pegmatites that require drill testing in order to begin blocking out a resource.

 In October 2018, we signed an exploration agreement with the Sagkeeng First Nation, which outlines a modern approach to conducting mineral exploration in Manitoba.
 Over time, we expect to complete additional exploration on our other projects with the intent to develop new drill targets.